-This course is designed for a blend of two groups: professionals acquainted with the management of public space with a BSc level by working experience or study, and master students with a background in planning or design.
+This course is designed for a blend of two groups: professionals acquainted with public space management with a BSc level by working experience or study, and master students with a background in planning or design.
 Professionals and students collaborate in this course in small interdisciplinary teams.

-Participants are expected to be professionals active in the field of management of the public space and to be proficient English users in speaking and writing (CEFR level C1).
+Participants are expected to be professionals active in the public space management and proficient English users in speaking and writing (CEFR level C1).
 Not sure about your level of English?
 Contact the programme manager or course leader.

 Programme & topics

 This blended 4 week course includes lectures, exercises, group work, field work, presentations, personal reflection and a symposium.